 Implementation of the proposed MEPS requirements is unlikely to affect the competitiveness of one supplier over another.
-The proposed MEPS addresses the energy efficiency performance of the CCAC, not the overall performance of the unit, so consumer choice regarding performance features and characteristics will not be affected.
+The proposed MEPS addresses the energy efficiency performance of the close control air conditioner, not the overall performance of the unit, so consumer choice regarding performance features and characteristics will not be affected.
 Industry representatives have reported that CCAC that meet the required MEPS are readily available.
-They have also noted that about 25 percent of currently available models would not meet the proposed MEPS levels.
+They have also noted that about 25 per cent of currently available models would not meet the proposed MEPS levels.
 This percentage of non-compliant models is similar to the reduction in models found under other air conditioning MEPS (Syneca Consulting 2003).
-Also, given that the majority of CCAC units are already imported and existing suppliers support the introduction of MEPS; it is unlikely the MEPS will affect competition by penalising importers.
+Also, given that the majority of CCAC units are already imported and existing suppliers would welcome the introduction of a MEPS, is unlikely the MEPS will affect competition by penalizing importers.